DallanQ/lost_ruins_of_arnak/Manual.md

  - Player 4: (one icon of a coin and two icons of a compass)

-##### STARTING DECK
+### STARTING DECK
-> a visual representation of a deck of card tiles, including two coin cards, two compass cards, and two *Fear* cards.
+> an image of a deck of card tiles, including two coin cards, two compass cards, and two *Fear* cards.
 The coin and compass cards feature a lightning bolt icon.